+- → Important Course Considerations:

+- ✓ This class is designed for students who need to take Algebra Two over a 2-year period.

 - This course fulfills the MMC Requirement ONLY for Semester 1 Algebra Two.

 - Program Opportunities:

 - o Arts and Communication

 - o Business, Management, Marketing, and Technology

+- o Engineering, Manufacturing, and Industrial Technology

 - o Health Sciences

 - o Human Services

-- o Agri-Science and Natural Resources
+- o Agriscience and Natural Resources

-- o Engineering, Manufacturing, and Industrial Technology

-🍄 Course No. S1/S2 COURSE NAME GRADE LEVEL Credit HS0106GA/HS0106GB Algebra Two B 11-12 1
+Course No. S1/S2 Course Name Grade Level Credit HS0106GA/HS0106GB Algebra Two B 11-12 1